batcholi/XenonCode/README.md

 A `number` variable is always a 64-bit floating point internally, but may also act as a boolean when its value is either 1 or 0 (true or false), although any value other than zero is evaluated to true.

-`text` variables contain pure arbitrary text, altough their maximum size depends on the implementation.
+`text` variables contain plain unicode text, altough their maximum size depends on the implementation.

 Object types are for use by the implementation and are opaque to the user, meaning their structure is not necessarily defined, however the implementation may make availalbe some member functions for those objects to the user.